 Air conditioning is practically essential for survival in the summer months.
 It doesn’t take long to realize when your home’s air conditioning isn’t working correctly on a hot day.
 Even if your house is being cooled, it can be concerning when your HVAC system behaves strangely.

-Another relatively simple explanation is that your thermostat could be set to on, which tells the system to run the fan constantly whether the air conditioning is cooling or not.
+A relatively simple explanation is that your thermostat could be set to on, which tells the system to run the fan constantly whether the air conditioning is cooling or not.

 Your thermostat is more than just a device where you set the temperature; it also senses whether the room has gotten cool enough to shut off the AC.
 If the thermostat can no longer accurately tell the temperature or relay information to the HVAC system, it may need to be repaired or replaced.